An insistence on the highest ethical standards underpins our research, and the welfare of research subjects is paramount.

-Our policies are designed to enable researchers to carry out their research effectively, whilst ensuring that it is consistent with the highest standards of quality, integrity and ethics.
+Our policies are designed to enable researchers to carry out their research effectively, whilst ensuring that it is consistent with the highest standards of integrity and ethics.

 Evidence of thorough ethical review is a requirement of funding bodies across all disciplines, including the Research Councils.

 Any research project involving human participants, human data or human tissue must be subject to ethical review by an independent, competent, and properly constituted ethics committee.
 The University operates a two-tier ethical review model by having a University-wide committee and School Research Ethics Committees (SRECs).